MileHacker Logo

 Navigation

 Accessing some hidden gems, like Annaly Bay Tide Pools, may need local knowledge or a guided tour for safety and ease.
 Some spots are only reachable by 4x4 vehicles.
 Use offline maps or download area maps before venturing into remote areas.
-Share your itinerary with someone, especially for more adventurous hikes.
+Inform someone of your itinerary, especially for more adventurous hikes.

 Preparation

-Always have enough water and snacks for extended explorations.
+Always bring enough water and snacks for extended explorations.
 Pack a first-aid kit for minor scrapes or injuries.
 Wear appropriate clothing and footwear for the terrain and weather conditions.

 Respect